Last updated on January 27th, 2020 at 02:27 pm

-There are hundreds of miles of canals in South Florida, and many are lined with upscale homes that suggest the wealth of their occupants, but only a few of these neighborhoods can match the architecture and landscaping of Boca Raton’s ultra-posh Royal Palm Yacht and Country Club.
+There are hundreds of miles of canals in South Florida, many lined with upscale homes, but only a few neighborhoods can match the architecture and landscaping of ultra-posh Royal Palm Yacht and Country Club in Boca Raton.

 Forbes magazine, the bible of the 1%, has ranked Royal Palm as the No. 1 most expensive gated community in America.

-I’ve often passed through with my fishing boat, taking a shortcut from my home in Deerfield Beach to the Boca Inlet, but have never given much more than a passing nod to the elegant McMansions that line the network of narrow waterways that harbor mega-yachts in this exclusive neighborhood.
+I’ve often passed through in my fishing boat, taking a shortcut from my home in Deerfield Beach to the Boca Inlet, but have never given much more than a passing nod to the elegant McMansions that line the waterways harboring mega-yachts in this exclusive neighborhood.

 We would launch at Pioneer Park in Deerfield Beach, which is just east of Dixie Highway and north of Hillsboro Boulevard, and then paddle down the Hillsboro Canal to the Royal Palm Yacht Club marina, where a cutoff canal will take you deep into a network of waterways.

 After exploring a few of the canals, we would exit the neighborhood near Deerfield Island Park, an isolated island park accessible only by boat that is maintained by the Broward County Parks and Recreation Department.
 The park is in Royal Palm’s back yard.

 There we could bring our picnic lunch and go for a hike, or just lounge on one of the island’s beaches for our midday meal before continuing our urban adventure.